Insights·Practitioner's Take·5 min read

 Google Ads AI Max: A Practitioner's Take on What's Actually Working

 Google's AI Max for Search launched globally in September 2025 with bold claims: [14% more conversions at similar costs](https://blog.google/products/ads-commerce/google-ai-max-for-search-campaigns/).
 Four months in, the picture is more nuanced, especially for B2B advertisers.
-Here's what we're actually seeing, why results vary so much, and the strategic reason you might enable it regardless.
+What we're actually seeing in client accounts, why results vary so much, and the strategic reason you might enable it regardless.

 James Murray